Visual Explanation for Deep Metric Learning: Evaluating Overall Activation Map

 In these two tables, ``Grad-CAM (no norm)" means Grad-CAM with gradient computed from the product of two embedding vectors without normalization and ``Decomposition+Bias" denotes the first two terms of Eq. \ref{eq:3}.
 Since the architecture of \cite{MS} is based on GMP, ``Grad-CAM (no norm)" is not equivalent to ``Decomposition+Bias" as shown in Section \ref{sec:gradcam}.
 The proposed framework outperforms Grad-CAM for metric learning as well as CAM based on classification.
 As justified in Section \ref{sec:gradcam}, computing the gradients before normalization does improve the performance of Grad-CAM by a large margin.
 The qualitative result in Fig. \ref{fig:4} also illustrates the scattering effect of Grad-CAM with normalization as demonstrated in our theoretical analysis (Appendix \ref{app:gradcam_metric}).
+The information in the bias term does not help the weakly supervised localization, as witnessed by the performance of ``Decomposition+Bias".